 A lot of gluten free choc chip recipes use xanthan gum, and I can see why.
 Cookies are a delicate dance of ratios, and binding them without altering their texture is difficult.

 As the title of this post suggests, however, I have chosen not to use xanthan gum.
 While undeniably helpful in gluten free baking, I can’t help but feel it is overused.
-I will absolute use it when I need to (egg pasta, I’m looking at you) but I prefer to keep it out of recipes that can be successful without it.
+I will absolutely use it when I need to (gluten free croissants, I’m looking at you) but I prefer to keep it out of recipes that can be successful without it.

 What this means is that the cookies are more fragile than they would be with xanthan gum.
 Personally, I have found that this impact is most obvious if you attempt to pick up a hot cookie.
 It will probably break apart in your hands and feel crumbly yet cakey.
 However (as you should be doing anyway) if you leave it to cool for 15 minutes on the tray, the cookie should have hardened into shape.
 It should be crispy on the outside and barely cooked on the inside.